• Art magazine

 The gentle poetry of Kazuo Ishiguro: a profound view of the Nobel Prize winner and his writing style

-But the garden should not only be convincing - it should also be functional and offer the residents a place to relax or spend the time together with friends and family.
+But the garden should not only be visually appealing – it should also be functional and provide the residents with a place to relax or spend time outdoors with friends and family.

-Rather, an overall plan must be created in which all elements are harmoniously connected.
+Rather, a comprehensive plan must be created in which all elements are harmoniously interconnected.

-So if you want to redesign your outdoor area or just look for inspiration, this is the place for you!
+So, if you want to redesign your outdoor area or are simply looking for inspiration, you are in the right place!

 Similar posts:

-• Kawaii trend - how Hello Kitty sparked the cute cult in Japan
+• Kawaii trend - How Hello Kitty sparked the cuteness craze in Japan

 • The gentle poetry of Kazuo Ishiguro: a profound view of the Nobel Prize winner and his writing style